NDCMS/lobster/README.md

 # Installation

-Lobster requires Python 2.6.
-To check your python version, use
+Lobster requires Python 2.6 or greater (but not Python 3).
+CMSSW also uses Python.
+Since you will probably be using Lobster and CMSSW together, you should make sure that you do `cmsenv` from a CMSSW release in which you will be using Lobster before running the installation.
+(Any release `5_3_X` or newer should set up an appropriate version of Python.)
+After you run `cmsenv`, to check your python version, use

     python -V

-On SLC/RH 6, the following should be done after issuing `cmsenv` or equivalent in a release of the `5_3_X` series of CMSSW.
+If the version you see is older than Python 2.6, you'll want to get help from an expert.
+Also, if you switch to a release with a signficantly newer version of Python than you used to install Lobster, you may have to re-run the Lobster installation instructions below.

 ## Dependencies